undpaul/update_sh/README.md

 The update script relies on bash.
 It may work with other shells, but is not yet tested with those.

-Simply call "sh update.sh TAGNAME" to call the shellwrapped scripts.
+Simply call "bash update.sh TAGNAME" to call the shellwrapped scripts.

 ## Shellwrapper